Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Different approaches to Vibronic Energies

 \subsection{A Phase Space Diabatic Subspace Approach to Multireference Problems}

-The ansatz of the phase space electronic structure approach is that one can sometimes recover more accuracy than the BH framework without necessarily including more electronic states.
-The premise is that, unlike Eq. \ref{eq:adiab} above, we parameterize electronic states by both nuclear position $R$ and momentum $P$.
-While many more details can be found in Refs. \citenum{bian_phase-space-way_2025,bian_PS-vibration_2025}, at the end of the day, for one nucleus in 1D, the PS electronic Hamiltonian is of the form:
+{The premise of the phase space electronic structure approach is that one can recover more accuracy than the BH framework by including nuclear-electronic correlation into adiabatic electronic structure calculations.
+Unlike Eq. \ref{eq:adiab} above, we parameterize electronic wavefunctions by both nuclear position $R$ and momentum $P$ via an additional electronic operator $\hat{\Gamma}$.} While many more details can be found in Refs. \citenum{bian_phase-space-way_2025,bian_PS-vibration_2025}, at the end of the day, for one nucleus in 1D, the PS Hamiltonian is of the form:

-Here, $P$ and $R$ are parameters in nuclear phase space and $\hat \Gamma$ is a nuclear position dependent electronic operator that aims to approximate the derivative coupling in Eq. \ref{eq:BH_vibronic} -- but which is a true one-electron operator rather than a $\partial/\partial R$ response matrix (see below).
-The phase space electronic structure framework is then defined by diagonalizing Eq. \ref{eq:PS_adiab} at each point in phase space:
+Here, $P$ and $R$ are parameters in nuclear phase space and $\hat \Gamma$ is a nuclear position dependent electronic operator that aims to approximate the derivative coupling in Eq. \ref{eq:BH_vibronic} -- but which is a true one-electron operator rather than a $\partial/\partial R$ response matrix (see below). {Eq. \ref{eq:PS_adiab} can be written in a similar vein to Eq. \ref{eq:BH_vibronic_expanded} by expanding the square:}

+{ } {Although Eq. \ref{eq:PS_adiab_expanded} might appear to resemble Eq. \ref{eq:BH_vibronic_expanded}, there are two clear differences.
+First, in Eq. \ref{eq:PS_adiab_expanded} we find the Weyl symbol $P^2/2M$ for the nuclear kinetic energy; this symbol is not an operator and does not operate on the electronic space as does $\hat {P}^2/2M$ in Eq. \ref{eq:BH_vibronic_expanded}.
+Second, while both $\hat{H}_{W,el}^{PS}$ and $\hat{H}_{el}$ operate on the electronic space, only the former contains derivative coupling-like terms (and thus can capture more physics than the latter). }

+{With this background in mind, we postulate that, just as within BH theory, one can generate a strong electronic representation by diagonalizing $\hat{H}_{W,el}^{PS}$ (instead of $\hat{H}_{el}$).
+Let us define $\hat{U}_{W,el}(R,P)$ as the unitary transformation that diagonalizes the PS electronic Hamiltonian Eq. \ref{eq:PS_adiab_expanded} at each nuclear phase space point $(R,P)$.}

+{Similar to the Born-Huang adiabatic approach, $\hat{\Lambda}^{PS}_W$ is a diagonal matrix whose elements indicate the electronic energy at each point in nuclear phase space $(R,P)$, while the eigenvectors (which are columns of $\hat{U}_{W,el}$) are denoted as PS adiabatic states.}